View our posts

 PE

-The above quotes are from successful athletes that have all benefited from participating in sport.
-Sport and physical activity have the power to change and save lives, entertain nations and bring people together which benefits society.
+The above quotes are from successful athletes who have all benefited from participating in sport.
+Sport and physical activity have the power to change and save lives, entertain nations, and bring people together which benefits society.

-The PE department's curriculum intent is to provide every student with the experience that motivates and engages their imagination through physical activity.
-We want students to develop physical literacy that will help them to improve and maintain their physical, emotional and social wellbeing.
+The PE department's curriculum intent is to provide every student with the experiences that motivates and engages their imagination through physical activity.
+We want students to develop physical literacy that will help them to improve and maintain their physical, emotional, and social wellbeing.

 We want all students to embody pride in themselves and as part of our Academy and community.
-The department plans to achieve this by developing the attitudes, skills and knowledge required for students to become confident leaders and provide memorable experiences throughout their journey within Physical Education.
+The department plans to achieve this by developing the attitudes, skills and knowledge required for students to become confident leader and provide memorable experiences throughout their student’s journey within Physical Education.

-Depth and mastery of subject-specific knowledge and skills
+Students experience a depth and mastery of subject specific knowledge and skills

 • work with external providers so students can develop an appreciation of professional coaches and how they can excel within a particular sport or activity.

-The PE curriculum has been created to encourage students in creating self-awareness, exploring issued and understanding the value of cooperative learning.
-The PE curriculum helps students to think about their individual or social problems, thus making it easy for them to:
+The PE curriculum has been created to encourage students to create self-awareness, exploring issues and understanding the value of cooperative learning.
+The PE curriculum helps students to think about their individual or social problems thus making it easy for them to express themselves more effectively in any situation and:

 • apply a range of conventions and styles to structure innovative performance